-If you have any questions regarding your status or the degree audit itself, please contact the Registrar's Office via email at firstname.lastname@example.org or by phone at 617-422-7215.
+If you have any questions regarding your status or the degree audit, please contact the Office of the Registrar via email at email@example.com or by phone at 617-422-7215.

 Forms to Submit to the Office of the Registrar

-New England Law Bar Form - Deadline to submit the form to the Registrar's Office - the Tuesday before Thanksgiving break.
+Bar Exam Form - Deadline to submit the form to the Office of the Registrar - the Tuesday before Thanksgiving break.

 The New England Law Bar Form is intended for "office-use only", informing the Office of the Registrar which state bar examinations students are intending to sit for.